 - The services are intended to be voluntary and to be rendered without compensation.

-- The services must constitute a bona fide effort of the individual to volunteer for humanitarian or public service purpose or for the benefit of education, training or professional experience.
+- The services must constitute a bona fide effort of the individual to volunteer for humanitarian or public service purposes or for the benefit of education, training, or professional experience.

 - Individuals volunteer their time for their own personal motives, without promise or expectation of compensation or employment.